-The Assistive Technology Lab (AT Lab), located in AccessAbility Services on the ground level of Wilder Hall, is a study and testing space for students registered with AccessAbility Services and is accessible 24-hours a day with granted swipe-card access.
+The Assistive Technology Lab (AT Lab), located Reese Hall, Room 228, is a space for students registered with AccessAbility Services and is accessible 24-hours a day, to students approved for this accommodation, via one-card access.

 The AT Lab offers a variety of assistive technology hardware and software tools designed to meet the needs of students with various disabilities.
-These programs can provide tools and strategies to assist students whose disability may present challenges with reading, writing, memory, or organization.
+The programs and equipment in the AT Lab provide tools and strategies to assist students whose disability may present challenges with reading, writing, memory, or organization.
 Some programs offered in our AT lab include:

 - Dragon Naturally Speaking*

 We offer a variety of miscellaneous assistive technology apps, plug-ins, and downloads, such as:

 *Dragon Naturally Speaking is installed on a loaner laptop and available for borrowing from the Circulation desk in the library.